Berks County Prison Society, Incorporated dba Berks Connections/Pretrial Services

 Reentry Program

-The BCPS Employment Development Specialist works within the community to develop and maintain relationships with employers to encourage opportunities for workforce development program clients who successfully complete the program.
-This position helps ensure that individuals referred for employment are a good match for the employer’s needs and provides ongoing retention support and assistance to the employer.
+The Employment Development Team works to develop and maintain relationships with employers to encourage opportunities for workforce development program clients who complete the program. provides ongoing retention support and assistance to the employer.

-For returning citizens, obtaining valid identification, transportation and work- specific clothing often stands in the way of seeking and securing employment.
-BCPS is committed to assisting clients with removing barriers to their success and covers the cost to obtain the required identification, bus passes or work attire necessary for employment.
+For individuals coming out of incarceration, obtaining valid identification, transportation, and work- specific clothing often stands in the way of securing employment.
+BCPS is committed to assisting clients with removing barriers to their success and covers the cost to obtain the required necessary for employment.

 Pretrial Services

-BCPS provides personnel and support for the Berks County Treatment Courts.
-BCPS interviews and assesses most treatment court applicants and provides referrals for drug and alcohol testing and treatment.
-Treatment Courts include DUI, Drug and Alcohol and Mental Health Courts.
-The Treatment Courts provide an intensive combination of court-ordered treatment and regular interaction with the Treatment Court Judge and the team, including the Public Defender’s Office, Adult Probation Office, TASC, SAM, Inc., the District Attorney’s Office, treatment providers and BCPS.
+Connections Work provides personnel and support for the Berks County Treatment Courts.
+Pretrial Officers interview and assess treatment court applicants and provide referrals for drug and alcohol testing and treatment.
+Treatment Courts include DUI, Drug and Alcohol, and Mental Health Courts.

 Programs for Children and Families Affected by Incarceration

-BCPS enlists volunteers throughout the community to provide holiday gifts for children of individuals who are incarcerated or involved in the criminal justice system.
-Some volunteers choose to deliver the gifts themselves, while other gifts are collected and distributed at a special holiday event hosted by West Lawn United Methodist Church.
+Connections Work enlists volunteers, churches, and employers throughout the community to provide holiday gifts for children of individuals who are incarcerated or involved in the criminal justice system.
+In early December, the gifts are distributed at a special holiday event hosted by West Lawn United Methodist Church.

 Where we work